-What are the tricks and traps in the system?
+What are the traps and tricks in the system?

-Advertisements
+1. Advertisements

-- Assess whether you should apply; If you can say; "That is what I have been doing," then you should apply, BUT if you say; "I can do that," then don't bother to apply, you will not be considered.
+- a.
+Assess whether you should apply; If you can say; "That is what I have been doing," then you should apply, BUT if you say; "I can do that," then don't bother to apply, you will not be considered.
 Advertising is a risk averse approach and "outliers" will be very unlikely to be considered.
-The exception is when the advertisement states clearly; "No experience required". - When considering making an application, you should always attempt to contact the recruiter to: - Obtain a full Position Description so that your application uses the correct phraseology and is correctly targeted on the core needs of the role. - Learn about factors that are not included in the advertisement - Ask for the salary range to ensure you are pitching for a suitable level role. - Establish a connection with the recruiter. - Be alerted to information that cancels your interest; eg pay level, location etc - Learn of unstated requirements.
-The advert may be obscure to mask the employer and their motives, or to avoid controversy by not publishing certain requirements. - DO NOT USE THE RECRUITER AS A THERAPIST; that is not their role nor training.
-Their role is primarily to judge, not counsel. - If you cannot obtain a PD or the recruiter/employer refuses to engage, then think about what that is signalling about their attitudes to employees and workplace Learn about factors that are not included in the advertisement - Not all advertisements are accurate or well-intentioned from a candidate perspective - o It may be out of date - o It may be inaccurate due to clerical error - \circ It may not be a confirmed remit - Sometimes recruiters advertise roles that do not exist as they booked more slots than opportunities or remits - The recruiter doesn't have the remit but wants to present some resumes to the potential client in order to win the remit - The recruiter may be just checking what the market offers before arranging an internal move that has already been decided - The role is notionally filled but procedure requires public announcement of the vacancy - It may be very general to attract a large number of responses for marketing purposes
+The exception is when the advertisement states clearly; "No experience required". - b.
+When considering making an application, you should always attempt to contact the recruiter to: - i.
+Obtain a full Position Description so that your application uses the correct phraseology and is correctly targeted on the core needs of the role. - ii.
+Learn about factors that are not included in the advertisement. - iii.
+Ask for the salary range to ensure you are pitching for a suitable level role. - iv.
+Establish a connection with the recruiter. - v.
+Be alerted to information that cancels your interest e.g. pay level, location. - vi.
+Learn of unstated requirements.
+The advert may be obscure to mask the employer and their motives, or to avoid controversy by not publishing certain requirements. - vii.
+DO NOT USE THE RECRUITER AS A THERAPIST; that is not their role nor training.
+Their role is primarily to judge, not counsel. - viii.
+If you cannot obtain a PD or the recruiter/employer refuses to engage, then think about what that is signalling about their attitudes to employees and workplace conditions.

+c.
+Not all advertisements are accurate or well-intentioned from a candidate perspective:

+- i.
+It may be out of date. - ii.
+It may be inaccurate due to clerical error. - iii.
+It may be not be a confirmed remit. - 1.
+Sometimes recruiters advertise roles that do not exist as they booked more slots than opportunities or remits. - 2.
+The recruiter doesn't have the remit but wants to present some resumes to the potential client in order to win the remit. - 3.
+The recruiter may be just checking what the market offers before arranging an internal move that has been already decided. - 4.
+The role is notionally filled but procedure requires public announcement of the vacancy. - iv.
+It may be very general to attract a large number of responses for marketing purposes.